metrorailings/OwlBlog/content/posts/week-16-quick-insights.md

 Dallas Goedert stepping up as a viable catching option.

+Brandon Graham playing well as a down lineman on two plays, one a rushing play and the other a passing attempt.

 Wentz missing a screen pass that could have closed the game.
 Worrisome.

 ***